Sylvia Sidney: Personal life

-Sidney was married three times, first to publisher Bennett Cerf in 1935; they divorced six months later in 1936, on grounds of incompatability.
-She married actor and acting teacher Luther Adler in 1938, by whom she had her only child, son Jacob (born c.
+Sidney was married three times, first to publisher Bennett Cerf in 1935; they divorced six months later in 1936, on grounds of incompatibility.
+She married actor and acting teacher Luther Adler in 1938, with whom she had her only child, son Jacob (born c.
 1940), who died of ALS in 1985.
-Adler and Sidney divorced in 1946, with Sydney alleging Adler was a "bachelor at heart...My husband said marriage was not for him.
+Adler and Sidney divorced in 1946, with Sidney alleging Adler was a "bachelor at heart...My husband said marriage was not for him.
 He said he was too temperamental to be tied down, and just refused to live with me."
 Both parents were granted custody of Jacob, with each parent having him for six months of the year.
 On March 5, 1947, she married radio producer Carlton Alsop; roughly four years later, attorney Melvin Belli assisted Sidney in her divorce suit, brought on grounds of extreme cruelty.
 Waiving any alimony request and seeking only restoration of her maiden name, Sidney was granted the decree and the divorce was finalized on July 24, 1951.

 She published two books on the art of needlepoint, and raised and showed pug dogs.

 Death

-Sidney died on July 1, 1999 from oesophageal cancer at Lenox Hill Hospital in Manhattan at age 88.
+Sidney died on July 1, 1999 from esophageal cancer at Lenox Hill Hospital in Manhattan at age 88.